Felony Firearms Act in Raleigh

 Citizenship Restored | North Carolina General Statues– Follow this link to learn about restored citizenship.
 You can find out when a convicted criminal’s rights are resorted, what happens when rights are restored by an unconditional pardon, and who is responsible for filing the order of citizenship restoration.

-Speak to a Criminal Defense Attorney Today!
+Speak to a Criminal Defense Attorney in Raleigh Today!

 You will need the guidance of an attorney if you plan to petition the court to have your firearm rights restored.
 The Coolidge Law Firm will guide you every step of the way and prove to the court you’re deserved respiration.
 The sooner you contact the Coolidge Law Firm, the sooner we can build your case.